 The crude oil and natural gas production taxes are by far the most important funding sources for the fund, contributing more than 85 percent of its revenue over time.
 Ironically, the state has amassed its substantial cushion by tapping the same volatile revenue stream that has caused it financial difficulties in the past.

-Historically, the rainy day fund received 75 percent of each year’s oil and natural gas production tax revenues in excess of the amounts they yielded in fiscal 1987—$531.9 million for oil and $599.8 million for gas.
-In fiscal 2015, by contrast, despite faltering energy prices and production, these taxes yielded nearly $2.9 billion and $1.3 billion, respectively.
+Until fiscal 2015, the rainy day fund received 75 percent of each year’s oil and natural gas production tax revenues in excess of the amounts they yielded in fiscal 1987 — $531.9 million for oil and $599.8 million for gas.
+In fiscal 2015, despite faltering energy prices and production, these taxes yielded nearly $2.9 billion and $1.3 billion, respectively.
 In fiscal 2016, by contrast, the oil production tax brought in just $1.7 billion; the natural gas tax didn’t reach the 1987 threshold for an ESF transfer.

 A November 2014 constitutional amendment shifted half of the ESF’s share of oil and gas tax revenue to the State Highway Fund to address urgent transportation needs.
-Without further legislative action, this arrangement will end after fiscal 2025, and the fund’s share will return to 75 percent of oil and gas tax collections above the fiscal 1987 thresholds.
+Without further legislative action, this arrangement will end in December 2024, and the fund’s share will return to 75 percent of oil and gas tax collections above the fiscal 1987 threshold in fiscal 2026.

 Other rainy-day revenue includes half of any unencumbered balance in general revenue (that is, revenue not reserved for any specific purpose) at the end of each biennium, and all interest earned on the balance and investments made with it.
 The Legislature also may make direct appropriations to the fund, although it has never done so.

 The Comptroller’s office has up to 90 days after the end of each fiscal year to transfer revenue to the fund; typically, these are made in late November.
-The agency’s next transfer, in November 2016, will total more than $439.5 million, with an identical sum transferred on the same day to the State Highway Fund.
+The agency’s most recent transfer, in November 2016, totaled about $439.5 million, with an identical sum transferred on the same day to the State Highway Fund.

 The Texas Constitution authorizes the Legislature to make appropriations from the ESF in response to three circumstances: